jarodkober/beer/README.md

 # My Beer Fridge

-This project is an application for managing a beer cellar inventory.
+This project is an application for managing beer cellars and inventory.

 ## Project Status

-The project is currently in early development.
+The project is currently in early development, but a beta version is available at [https://mybeerfridge.com](https://mybeerfridge.com)

+### Upcoming Features
+* Ability to edit beers in a cellar
+* Ability to delete beers in a cellar
+* UX improvements to the form for adding beers
+* Random beer selection for when you just can't decide which beer to pull out of the cellar
+* Stats page with data visualizations of style, cost, etc.
+* Replace the AWS Cognito hosted UI with a custom authentication flow
+* Replace PrimeReact UI components with custom components
+* Mobile UI improvements
+* Various bug fixes

 ## Installation and Setup Instructions

+NOTE: There are dependencies on secret keys and environment variables not shared here for obvious reasons.

 This project uses `node 18.16.0` and `npm 9.6.6`.